Teodoro Nguema Obiang Mangue: Spending and controversies

 As Minister of Agriculture and Forestry, Nguema was paid €3,200 a month.

 The New York Times reported in 2004 that Nguema was "a rap music entrepreneur and bon vivant, fond of Lamborghinis and long trips to Hollywood and Rio de Janeiro".
-Superyacht Tatoosh was hired for £400,000 by him for a Christmas cruise on which he entertained rap singer Eve.
+Superyacht Tatoosh was hired for £400,000 by him for a Christmas cruise on which he entertained rapper Eve.

 Nguema drew criticism from the international media for spending close to R10,000,000 over a weekend in South Africa on champagne, property renovations, a black 2004 Bentley Arnage, a cream 2003 Bentley Continental R from MG Rover Cape Town and a 2005 Lamborghini Murcielago, although some assets may soon be forcibly auctioned due to his failure to pay a South African businessman.
 American law enforcement officials believe that most or perhaps all of his wealth comes from corruption connected to oil and gas reserves in Equatorial Guinea.

 Nguema's foreign interests include two houses in South Africa, worth a combined R50,000,000, a $31,000,000 compound in Malibu, California, US, a 5000 sqft home on Avenue Foch in the affluent 16th arrondissement of Paris, and the hip hop music record label TNO Entertainment.
 In 2008 he owned one of the 30 models of the Bugatti Veyron 16.4 sports car (estimated at €1,100,000) and a Maserati MC 12 at €700,000.
 He went on to purchase another Bugatti Veyron, and tried to purchase a third.
 In late 2011, both Veyrons, as well as nine other cars he owned, were seized by French police investigating corruption.
 In July 2013, the confiscated goods were sold at auction.